github/personal-website/README.md

 #### Layout

-Your website will display in a two-column layout on larger-screen devices, with your photo, name, and basic information displayed in a left-aligned "sidebar."
+Your website will display in a two-column layout by default on larger-screen devices, with your photo, name, and basic information displayed in a left-aligned "sidebar."
 You can quickly switch to a "stacked" single-column layout by changing the line in your `_config.yml` file that reads `layout: sidebar` to `layout: stacked`.

 #### Style

-Your website appears with a "light" white and gray background, with dark text.
+Your website appears with a "light" white and gray background by default, with dark text.
 You can quickly switch to a "dark" background with white text by changing the line in your `_config.yml` file that reads `style: light` to `style: dark`.

 #### Topics